refinery-platform/django_docker_engine/demo_path_routing_auth/README.md

-`django_docker_engine` itself has no functionality related to users, but if a proxy is incorrectly configured, sessions cookies can be lost: this demo gives us a place to make sure that does not happen.
+`django_docker_engine` itself has no functionality related to users, but if a proxy is incorrectly configured, sessions cookies can be lost: This demo gives us a place to make sure that does not happen.